Traffic Calming - Martin Street

 Besides calming traffic measures on Martin Street.
 There are other areas around Milton especially the Education District on Louis St. Laurent Drive where the street has turned into a major road block during peak hours and I have witnessed vehicle tumble over and this is a serious concern to families walking to school and this needs urgent action.

-SGOUGH asked 7 days ago
+SGOUGH asked about 2 months ago

 Thank you for your comments.